-For instance, the Snow Dogs logo opening from 2002 featured an arcing line with icicles and snow.
-In Lilo and Stich, the logo had a blinking and beeping UFO-like object over the arcing line.
-And then, it is caught by a green spotlight and takes off like a space shuttle.
+For instance, the Snow Dogs logo opening from the 20022-film played off of Disney’s logo featuring an arch with icicles and snow In Lilo and Stich, the logo included a UFO-like image over the shooting star arch that eventually shoots off to outer space.
 Even in the latest versions that have enhanced CGI animation, special touches are added to nod to the film the logo is accompanying, like the pirate flag and mermaids from Pirates of the Caribbean.

 Better Legibility from 1972 to 1983

 With this version of the logo, Disney decided to bring back the handwritten font of the founder, added “Productions” in a different, sans serif font, and made the words easier to read.